Bariloche City Travel Tips, Attractions & More

 Paragliding, hiking, horseback riding, kayaking, rafting, and trekking are just some of the things you can do in the Nahuel Huapi National Park.
 This stunning park is what really draws tourists into Bariloche and it is worth travelling thousands of miles for.

 Hit the slopes at Cerro Catedral where you will find the biggest ski center in the continent, only 12 miles away from the city.
-It’s only known as one of the best rock climbing area in South America.
+Make sure you take your ski packs because you don’t want to travel back 12 miles because you’ve forgotten something!
+It’s also known as one of the best rock climbing areas in South America.

 If you hike or take the ski lifts for $10 up to Cerro Campanario, you will be rewarded with a stunning view of the Alpine lakes and the neighboring mountains.